Vemuriamrutha/Vemuriamrutha/README.md

 I'm **Amrutha Vemuri**, an **Electronics and Communication Engineering** student at **Vignan Institute of Technology and Science (VITS)** and currently an **Embedded Systems Intern at DRDO – Research Centre Imarat (RCI)**.

-My interest in engineering began with electronics, but over time I became fascinated by how hardware and software work together to build intelligent systems.
-That curiosity led me into **Embedded Systems, AI/ML, IoT, and Full-Stack Development**, where I enjoy building solutions that bridge devices, software, and cloud technologies.
+My journey began with electronics, but my curiosity about how hardware and software work together led me to explore **Embedded Systems, AI/ML, IoT, and Full-Stack Development**.
+I enjoy building systems where embedded hardware, intelligent software, and cloud technologies come together to solve real-world problems.

-Working at **DRDO-RCI** has been one of the most valuable experiences in my journey.
-It has given me practical exposure to embedded system development, hardware validation, structured engineering practices, and the importance of reliability in mission-critical environments.
-It strengthened my belief that great engineering is about understanding the complete system—not just writing code.
+At **DRDO-RCI**, I've gained hands-on experience with embedded system development, hardware validation, and structured engineering practices used in mission-critical environments.
+Working on real engineering challenges has strengthened my understanding of reliability, system thinking, and disciplined software development.

-Beyond academics, I actively participate in hackathons because they push me to solve real-world problems under pressure and collaborate with talented teams.
-Becoming a **Smart India Hackathon (SIH) 2025 National Finalist**, securing a **Top 10 position at AIGNITE 2025**, and participating in the **Nxtwave State-Level Buildathon** have been key milestones that shaped my problem-solving and teamwork skills.
+Beyond academics, I actively participate in hackathons and engineering competitions that challenge me to learn quickly, collaborate effectively, and solve practical problems.
+Becoming a **Smart India Hackathon (SIH) 2025 National Finalist**, securing a **Top 10 position at AIGNITE 2025**, and participating in the **Nxtwave State-Level Buildathon** have been important milestones in my journey.

-I enjoy building end-to-end solutions using technologies such as **Python, TypeScript, React, FastAPI, Flask, ESP32, STM32, Raspberry Pi, and Arduino**, with projects spanning **AI, IoT, cybersecurity, blockchain intelligence, and healthcare applications**.

-I'm always looking for opportunities to learn, collaborate, and contribute as a **Software Engineer, Embedded Systems Engineer, or AI/ML Engineer**, while continuing to build technology that creates real-world impact.
+I'm seeking opportunities where I can contribute to **Software Engineering, Embedded Systems, or AI/ML**, while continuing to build intelligent, reliable, and impactful technology.
 ### 🚀 What I Bring

-- 🔬 Embedded Systems experience through **DRDO – RCI**
+-🔬 Experience working in a defence R&D environment through **DRDO – RCI**
-- 🤖 AI/ML and intelligent application development
-- 💻 Full-Stack development using modern web technologies
-- 📡 Hands-on experience with microcontrollers, communication protocols, and IoT systems
+- 🧩 Strong systems thinking with the ability to connect hardware and software
-- 🏆 Proven teamwork and problem-solving through national-level hackathons and engineering competitions
+- 🤝 Proven collaboration and problem-solving through national-level hackathons
+- ⚡ Hands-on experience building embedded, AI-driven, and full-stack applications
-- 📈 A mindset of continuous learning, adaptability, and building practical, end-to-end solutions
+- 📈 A growth mindset backed by continuous learning, adaptability, and ownership

 ### 💡 Engineering Mindset

-I enjoy solving engineering problems that push me beyond my comfort zone.
-Whether working with embedded systems, AI, or full-stack applications, I focus on understanding how every component fits into the larger system.
-I believe curiosity, adaptability, and ownership are just as important as technical skills.
+I believe good engineering is about understanding the complete system rather than focusing on a single component.
+Whether I'm developing embedded firmware, building AI-powered applications, or designing backend services, I enjoy understanding how every layer works together to create reliable, scalable, and meaningful solutions.

 ---